webdriverio/webdriverio/website/docs/Configuration.md

 ### specs

 Define specs for test execution.
 You can either specify a glob pattern to match multiple files at once or wrap a glob or set of paths into an array to run them within a single worker process.
+All paths are seen as relative from the config file path.

 Type: `(String | String[])[]`<br />
 Default: `[]`

 ### exclude

 Exclude specs from test execution.
+All paths are seen as relative from the config file path.

 Type: `String[]`<br />
 Default: `[]`